fruitsamples/TheElements/Readme.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.8
+  - Upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle.

 Version 1.7
   - Updated for and tested with iPhone OS 2.0.
 First public release.
   - Added additional date to the Element View